leogallego/instruqt-wyfp/README.md

 # instruqt-wyfp
-write your first playbook yamls
+write your first playbook yamls for intro to controller